Hip & Knee Replacement

 Multimodal pain management techniques help hip and knee replacement patients stay comfortable so that they are able to progress in their recovery with limited use of narcotic pain medications.
 Multimodal pain management includes anti-inflammatory medications, nerve medications, local injections, and anesthesia.
 For most patients, pain is typically better after the 2-week mark.

 Most hip replacement patients do not require formal physical therapy.
 Knee replacements typically require approximately 2-6 weeks of outpatient physical therapy, as the recovery process can be more strenuous than a hip replacement.
 For both hip and knee replacements, the majority of patients are able to return to their normal activities without restrictions in 3 months.
-However, Dr. Charles will advise when it is safe to return to activity based on your own individual progress.
+However, your doctor will advise when it is safe to return to activity based on your own individual progress.

 Hip & Knee Replacement in New Orleans, LA

 If arthritis has limited your normal activities, and conservative treatments have not provided relief, the team at Southern Orthopedic Specialists is here to help.
-Dr. Charles, Dr. Millet, Dr. Hoffman and Dr. Finney regularly perform joint replacements.
-Additionally, Dr. Charles is fellowship trained in cutting-edge hip and knee replacement techniques, including robotic surgery and direct superior approach hip replacements.
+Dr. Millet, Dr. Hoffman and Dr. Finney regularly perform joint replacements.
+Additionally, Dr. Millet is trained in cutting-edge hip and knee replacement techniques, including robotic surgery and direct superior approach hip replacements.
 If you would like to schedule an appointment with one of our surgeons, please call our office at (504) 897-6351 or request an appointment via our online form.